34j/jordan-form/README.md

 \end{pmatrix}
 $$

 which eigenvalue is `0`.
-(Example 1. from [Nonlinear Eivenvalue Problems](https://www.mat.tuhh.de/forschung/rep/rep174.pdf) which was from Matrix Polynomials (Computer Science and Applied Mathematics).
+(Example 1. from [Nonlinear Eivenvalue Problems](https://www.mat.tuhh.de/forschung/rep/rep174.pdf) which is from Matrix Polynomials (Computer Science and Applied Mathematics).
 (1982).
 Academic Press.)

 ```python
 import numpy as np